 The granularity of the IReF scheme is expected to cover a large share of the statistics currently collected by NCBs that are outside the scope of ECB regulations.
-NCBs are also assessing the relevance of existing country-specific requirements.
-However, the business need for country-specific requirements will continue to be relevant, for instance in connection with national legal obligations, such as activities related to anti-money laundering, government support or national credit registers.
-The Eurosystem has engaged in a detailed assessment of country-specific requirements that would not be absorbed by the baseline scenario for the IReF and cannot be discontinued by NCBs, with the aim of identifying which of these are common to several NCBs and could therefore be assessed for inclusion in the IReF Regulation.
-Country-specific requirements for which there is a business need but are not captured by the IReF Regulation will continue to be collected at national level.
-At the same time, an extended technical layer will be developed, possibly consisting of a data model or a common dictionary, to describe requirements arising from the IReF Regulation and country-specific requirements that will continue to apply once the IReF enters into force.
-In this way, overlapping requirements across two or more countries will be described in a uniform way consistent with IReF requirements.
+NCBs are also assessing the relevance of existing country-specific requirements (CSRs).
+However, the business need for CSRs will continue to be relevant, for instance in connection with national legal obligations, such as activities related to anti-money laundering, government support or national credit registers.
+The Eurosystem has engaged in a detailed assessment of CSRs that would not be absorbed under the baseline scenario for the IReF and could not be discontinued by NCBs, with the aim of identifying which of these are common to several NCBs and might therefore be suitable for inclusion in the IReF Regulation.
+CSRs for which there is a business need but are not captured by the IReF Regulation will continue to be collected at a national level.
+At the same time, an extended technical layer will be developed, possibly consisting of a data model or a common dictionary, to describe requirements arising from the IReF Regulation and the CSRs that will continue to apply once the IReF enters into force.
+In this way, overlapping requirements across two or more countries will be described in a uniform way consistent with the IReF requirements.